ยทUses

 When this is the right shape.
 Long-running agents.
 Hourly tool-call logs.
 Evaluation runs that produce hundreds of judged outputs.
 Evidence packages where each file is sensitive but the overall manifest is the deliverable.
 The common thread: many private items, one public commitment, selective disclosure later.

-For tables (CSV rows, JSON records, eval results, vote ledgers) where the disclosure unit is a single row, two documented schemes ride on top of the API:
+Tabular data — named schemes.
+For tables (CSV rows, JSON records, eval results, vote ledgers) where the disclosure unit is a single row, two documented schemes ride on top of the API: merkle-row-v1 for high-entropy rows, and merkle-row-sealed-v1 (HMAC-per-leaf with HKDF salts) for low-entropy ones where a plain SHA-256 leaf would be brute-forceable.
+Both verify selectively — revealing one row never requires revealing any other.

-07For any file
+06For any file

-The same receipt works for ordinary files.
+The same proof works for ordinary files.

 The three outcomes above are the agent-shaped wedge.
-Satsignal still does what it always did: tamper-evident receipts for any file, with format-aware fingerprints so a re-saved PDF or re-exported CSV still verifies against the content hash even when the byte-exact hash changes.
+Satsignal still does what it always did: tamper-evident proofs for any file, with format-aware fingerprints so a re-saved PDF or re-exported CSV still verifies against the content hash even when the byte-exact hash changes.

 FileContent fingerprintSection breakdown